Sound and Complete Verification of Polynomial Networks

 Here we describe our method to compute a lower bound on the minimum eigenvalue of the Hessian matrix in the feasible set.
 Before deriving the lower bound, we need the first and second order partial derivatives of PNs.

 Let $g(\bm{z}) = f(\bm{z})_{t} - f(\bm{z})_{a}$ be the objective function for $t = \argmax{\bm{f}(\bm{z}_{0})}$ and any $a \neq t$.
 In order to compute the parameter $\alpha$ for performing $\alpha$-convexification, we need to know the structure of our objective function.
 In this section we compute the first and second order partial derivatives of the PN.
-The gradient and Hessian matrices of the objective function (see \cref{eq:verif_problem}) are easily found to be:
+The gradient and Hessian matrices of the objective function (see \cref{eq:verif_problem}) are given by:

-we now define the gradients $\nabla_{\bm{z}} x_{i}^{(n)}$ and Hessians $\nabla_{\bm{z} \bm{z}}^{2} x_{i}^{(n)}$ of \cref{eq:CCP_recursion} in a recursive way:
+We now define the gradients $\nabla_{\bm{z}} x_{i}^{(n)}$ and Hessians $\nabla_{\bm{z} \bm{z}}^{2} x_{i}^{(n)}$ of \cref{eq:CCP_recursion} in a recursive way: